Different Types of Sports Bets

 The disadvantage of the single bet is that there will commonly be smaller odds compared to the parlay or system bets.

 Parlay Betting (or express)

-The “express” bet is a combination of ordinary bets: it includes several outcomes predicted by the player (there may be two or more).
-Customers of bookmakers like express bets primarily for the high odds, as when calculating the express odds of all outcomes multiply.
+The parlay bet is a combination of single bets: it includes several outcomes predicted by the player (there may be two or more).
+Customers of sportsbooks like parlay bets primarily for the high odds, as when calculating the total parlay odds all of the outcomes (legs) are multiplied.